frudman/log0/README.md

 ## What log0 Is (...to be...)

-LOG0's purpose is for **LIVE**, **IMMEDIATE**, while-you-are-developing, **LOCAL**, console.log-type logging for **server-side node.js development**.
+log0's purpose is for **LIVE**, **IMMEDIATE**, while-you-are-developing, **LOCAL**, console.log-type logging for **server-side node.js development**.

 And that's where the name comes from.
-It's logs are *ephemeral*.
+Its logs are *ephemeral*.
 It logs **0 (zero)** entries permanently.

 It's also very simple, slim, and feature-lite, hence **0 as in zero-weight** on your app (in a sort of a double-entendre).

 ## Short Story Long

-Logging means different things to different people: for production apps, logging is meant to record events as they happen for later analysis (esp large apps with cloud-based logging) for bug extraction and performance improvement or feature enhancement.
+Logging means different things to different people: for production apps, logging is meant to record events as they happen for later analysis (especially large apps with cloud-based logging) for bug extraction and performance improvement or feature enhancement.

 For developers, the stage of development (beta, production, alpha, or early-pre-alpha) affects the type and purpose of "log entries."

-Often, early on, "logging" is really shortform debugging (not involving an actual debugger);
+Often, early on, "logging" is really **shortform debugging** (not involving an actual debugger);

 It doesn't replace a debugger, but rather "console.log" is just another tool in the toolbelt.

-In these cases, logging is not about "logging an event" but rather it's to "dump a value" as an app is running to see what's going on (esp when an actual debugger is not available or practical or worth that particular effort).
+In these cases, logging is not about "logging an event" but rather it's to "dump a value" as an app is running to see what's going on (especially when an actual debugger is not available or practical or worth that particular effort).

 Basically, just plain 'console.log' something and see if it 'looks right.'

-For these times, different parts of the app may be generating different amount of information and you may want separate windows (i.e. terminals) to see each in realtime
+For these times, different parts of the app may be generating different volumes of information and you may want separate windows (i.e. terminals) to see each in realtime.

-In particular, when you do fancy window-like handling of main stdout, you may want other windows to dump a "running commentary" (reality checks) of debugging events (i.e. log.x() statements);
+In particular, when you do fancy window-like handling of main stdout, you may want to use other windows to view a "running commentary" (reality checks) of debugging events (i.e. log.x() statements) within your app.

 <a name=usage></a>
 ## Usage

 Once [log0 is installed](#installation), it's used in 2 parts:
-1- Developer launches an app which then [logs information as it's executing](#Log-Entries) 2- Developer can then simultaneously [view those logs from separate window(s)](#View-Logs)
+1. Developer launches an app which then [logs information as it's executing](#Log-Entries)
+2. Developer can then simultaneously [view those logs from separate window(s)](#View-Logs)

 ### Installation